 Pierre Fabre originally approached The Polyglot Group with HR concerns that arose from the new Australian subsidiary.
 Initially, Pierre Fabre needed to create employment contracts which ensured compliance with Australian law and legislation.
 Pierre Fabre’s HR needs did not stop there: the Australian subsidiary gave rise to many more requirements such as the need for new policies and procedures, as well as necessary Australian-based salary benchmarks.
 Overall, Pierre Fabre sought a HR partner who would provide expert and practical HR advice around the clock.
 For Pierre Fabre, this support was essential for bridging the social differences between French and Australian business cultures.

-As our intercultural communication partnership with Pierre Fabre grew, they soon viewed us as a holistic partner, and as such, asked us to fulfill a diverse range of needs.
+As our intercultural communication partnership with Pierre Fabre grew, they soon viewed us as a holistic partner, and as such, asked us to fulfil a diverse range of needs.
 Soon, Pierre Fabre looked to The Polyglot Group for recruitment solutions, including the recruitment of a new CFO.
-Pierre Fabre’s transition from a representative office to a subsidiary meant they needed to fulfill a number of different roles across sales, marketing, supply chain management, and accounting.
+Pierre Fabre’s transition from a representative office to a subsidiary meant they needed to fulfil a number of different roles across sales, marketing, supply chain management, and accounting.
 Overall, The Polyglot Group was relied upon to source best talent for multiple roles.

 As Pierre Fabre’s Australian presence grew and changed, so did their needs.
-As such, Pierre Fabre’s top priority was having the support of a specialized partner who could provide expert support, and continually adapt to their evolving needs.
+As such, Pierre Fabre’s top priority was having the support of a specialised partner who could provide expert support, and continually adapt to their evolving needs.

 The Polyglot Group understands that every business is different—accordingly, tailor-made solutions are our speciality.
 This proved to be fundamental for Pierre Fabre, as we continually modified our service in accordance with the development of the Australian subsidiary and proved to be a suitable intercultural communication partner.

 Beginning with Pierre Fabre’s HR needs, we initially created a tailor-made HR support plan for the company.
 This support included HR Administration, HR Hotline, and HR Newsfeed–all of which ensured Pierre Fabre was up-to-date with the latest Australian legislation.
 Using our proactive approach, The Polyglot Group solved each of Pierre Fabre’s concerns: from the drafting of employment contracts, all the way through to creating new policies and procedures.
 Our commitment to Pierre Fabre saw us go one step further to ensure best practices for their Australian operation.
-The Polyglot Group HR experts (including the CEO, Corinne Bot) conducted an on-site HR audit to thoroughly assess and optimize Pierre Fabre’s HR practices.
+The Polyglot Group HR experts (including the CEO, Corinne Bot) conducted an on-site HR audit to thoroughly assess and optimise Pierre Fabre’s HR practices.

-To create an ideal Australian team for Pierre Fabre, we sourced the best talent to fulfill recruitment needs.
+To create an ideal Australian team for Pierre Fabre, we sourced the best talent to fulfil recruitment needs.
 Over the years, we recruited 30 ideal candidates, ranging from a permanent CFO to a multilingual Beauty Advisor.

-When it came to outsourcing Payroll requirements, Pierre Fabre did not incur any set-backs.
+When it came to outsourcing payroll requirements, Pierre Fabre did not incur any set-backs.
 The Polyglot Group was swift to update Pierre Fabre’s tailored solution to include the responsibility for all payroll obligations.

 The Polyglot Group’s mission is to help international companies expand by bringing pragmatic solutions.
 Accordingly, we adopted a proactive approach to helping Pierre Fabre develop their Australian presence through continuous support.
 In choosing their intercultural communication partner, Pierre Fabre knew that expert help was just an email or phone call away.